DeusSeos/rancher_client_crate/README.md

-# Rust API client for rancher_client
+# Rancher API Client in Rust

 Rancher API client to interact with the Rancher APIserver using Rust.
 Generated using the openapi spec file for RK-API with manual edits to include Clusters and from Openapi spec v2 to v3.
 Manual edits made after.